-In previous article How To Add Constraints In Xcode 10 To Implement Auto Layout, we have learnt what is swift constraints, how to use it to pin a ui component on the screen and make auto layout, how to use constraints to align multiple ui components.
+In the previous article How To Add Constraints In Xcode 10 To Implement Auto Layout, we have learned what is swift constraints, how to use swift constraints to pin a UI component on the screen and make it auto layout, how to use constraints to align multiple UI components.

 1. Add Auto Layout Constraints Code.

-Below is the constraints that has been added to above three buttons.
-We will tell you how to add them use Xcode auto layout menu bar.
+- Below are the constraints that have been added to the three buttons.
+We will tell you how to add them use the Xcode auto-layout menu bar.

-Below is the Xcode auto layout menu bar.
-The five icon located at top right of View as iOS simulator list is just the auto layout menu buttons.
+- Below is the Xcode auto-layout menu bar.
+The five icons located at the top right corner of the View as iOS simulator list are just the auto layout menu buttons.

 1.1 Add Constraints For Button One.

-Select Button One, click Add New Constraints icon in auto layout menu bar, then input below values in the popup dialog.
+- Select Button One, click Add New Constraints icon in the auto layout menu bar, then input the below values in the popup dialog.

 1.2 Add Constraints For Button Two.

-Select Button Two, add constraints code to it like Button One, even the constraints constant value is same.
+- Select Button Two, add constraints code to it like Button One, even the constraints constant value is the same.

 1.3 Add Constraints For Button Three.

-This is similar with Button One and Button Two.
+- This is similar to Button One and Button Two.
 Input below values in the popup Add New Constraints dialog.

-Please note you should remove the Button Three’s bottom space constraints after adding it, because if not remove it, and when the iOS device size is changed( such as change iPhone to iPad ), Button Two‘s height value will be changed also.
+- Please note you should remove Button Three’s bottom space constraints after adding it because if not remove it, and when the iOS device screen size is changed( such as change iPhone to iPad ), Button Two‘s height value will be changed also.

-You can see the result in below picture.
-This is because space constraints has higher priority than size ( height ) constraints, so when both direction space constraints and size constraints exist, space constraints will take effect first.
+- You can see the result in the below picture.
+This is because space constraints have higher priority than size ( height ) constraints, so when both direction space constraints and size constraints exist, space constraints will take effect first.